Rose and Chuck - 2018 photo.

 I was born March 4, 1943, and our home was in Cranford, New Jersey.
-Around the age of five or six, I vividly recall seeing Gene Autry and Champion at Madison Square Garden.
-In late 1949, my father had a job transfer and the family moved to Tucker, Georgia (near Stone Mountain).
-Tucker was definitely rural at that time, and we had a couple acres of property, lots of pine trees, a dirt driveway, Bermuda grass, well water, and a fuel oil furnace that didn't put out much heat.
+Around the age of six or seven, I recall seeing Gene Autry and Champion at Madison Square Garden.
+In late 1949, my father had a job transfer to Atlanta and our family settled in Tucker, Georgia.
+Tucker was definitely rural and we had a couple acres of property, lots of pine trees, a dirt driveway, Bermuda grass, well water, and a fuel oil furnace that didn't put out much heat.
 I still chuckle when I think about my Mom, who was an avid gardener, trying to get stuff to grow in that durn Georgia clay.

 The first TV set that we had was an Emerson console with a really small picture tube.
-It didn't last very long --- it got fried from a lightning strike during a Georgia thunderstorm.
-My Dad and I were at an Atlanta "Crackers" baseball game, and when we arrived home, the Emerson was out on the front porch by my mother ... and it was still smokin'.
-And I vaguely recall a little terrier pooch that was the logo in the test pattern for one of the Atlanta TV stations (was the station WAGA-TV?).
+It didn't last very long - it got fried from a lightning strike during a Georgia thunderstorm.
+My Dad and I were at an Atlanta "Crackers" baseball game, and when we arrived home, the Emerson had been pushed out on the front porch by my mother ... and it was still smokin'.
+And I vaguely recall a little terrier pooch that was the test pattern logo for one of the Atlanta TV stations (was that station WAGA-TV?).

-Another job transfer occurred with my father in 1961 and we moved to Northwest Indiana, about an hour SE of Chicago.
+Another job transfer occurred with my father in 1960 and we moved to Northwest Indiana, about an hour SE of Chicago.
 During that move, my comic book collection got lost or thrown away.
-It didn't matter at that time, as I was a Senior in High School and more interested in girls, sports and hot rod cars.
+It didn't matter at that time, as I was a senior in High School and more interested in girls, sports and hot rod cars.

-There was military service time. in 1966, I was at Fort Knox, Kentucky for Basic Training followed by Advanced Individual Training (AIT) as a Combat Engineer at "Little Korea", Fort Leonard Wood, Missouri.
-In '67, I attended the Jungle Operations Training Center (JOTC) at Fort Sherman, Panama Canal.
-I was an M-79 Grenade Launcher instructor, a Combat Engineer squad leader, and NCO Academy instructor, and a Staff Sergeant (SSG) E-6 when I got my Honorable Discharge papers in 1972.
+There was also active and reserve Army service.
+In 1966, I was at Fort Knox, Kentucky for Basic Training followed by Advanced Individual Training (AIT) as a Combat Engineer at "Little Korea", Fort Leonard Wood, Missouri.
+In '67, I trained at the Jungle Operations Training Center (JOTC) at Fort Sherman, Panama Canal.
+I was an M79 Grenade Launcher instructor, a Combat Engineer squad leader, an NCO Academy instructor, and a Staff Sergeant (SSG) E-6 when I got my Honorable Discharge papers in 1972.

 I had the desire to collect 16mm films, but the costs were prohibitive.
 However, I was able to purchase an old Bell & Howell 16mm manual feed projector, and one of the first movies that I acquired was Tex Ritter's WESTBOUND STAGE (Monogram, 1939), one of Tex's better adventures.
 I also had a Super8 movie camera for personal use (in those prehistoric days before videotape), as well as a Minolta 8mm/Super8 projector.
 I picked up some 8mm/Super8 silent films from companies like Walton and Blackhawk, and these included Ken Maynard, Laurel & Hardy, etc. I also began collecting posters, lobby cards, and various photos from serials and westerns.
 I concentrated on lobby cards, simply because they were less expensive and easier to store vs. posters.
 And that's one of the reasons that you'll find many lobby card images on the Old Corral.

 And for those serial fans who might remember, I tried to put together a proposal in the early 1980s to get the Allan Lane KING OF THE MOUNTIES and KING OF THE ROYAL MOUNTED cliffhangers onto videotape.
-That venture failed because we couldn't obtain enough financial support (though a more recent effort did succeed in bringing these lost serials out on DVD).
+That venture failed because we couldn't obtain enough financial support.
+A later effort by others did succeed in bringing these lost serials out on DVD.

 I've been lucky enough to chat with and interview some nice people who were part of western and serial history.
 Among them were Buster Crabbe (very cooperative, helpful, a real gentleman), Ed Finney (director/producer of many of Tex Ritter's westerns), and Mascot boss/owner Nat Levine.
 I also fondly recall many visits and chats with a sweet lady named Alice Ball who was a friend of my parents and brother.
-Her father was Frank Ball, a grey-haired, older gentlemen with a great voice who did bit parts and supporting roles, primarily in Bob Steele westerns of the late 1930s which were produced by A. W. Hackel, initially at Hackel's Supreme Pictures and later distributed through Republic.
-Alice, who passed away a several years ago, had never seen her Dad in a western, so I made a bunch of videotapes for her and she was really pleased.
-As she chatted, I made notes and compiled a bio/history on her dad and family.
-Alas, I did this on a Commodore 64 computer which bit the dust a couple decades ago, and I guess I never printed a copy of his bio for my files.
+Her father was Frank Ball, a grey-haired, older gentlemen with a great voice who did bit parts and supporting roles, primarily in Bob Steele westerns of the late 1930s which were produced by A. W. Hackel, initially at Hackel's Supreme Pictures and later distributed by Republic.
+Alice had never seen her dad in a western, so I made a bunch of videotapes for her and she was thrilled.
+As we chatted, I made notes and compiled a bio/history on her dad and family.
+Alas - I did that on a Commodore 64 computer which bit the dust decades ago, and I guess I never printed a copy of his bio for my files.

-The article that I'm proudest of authoring was a two-parter titled "Galloping Dynamite, the Saga of Kermit Maynard" which I penned for Favorite Westerns magazine in the 1980s.
-Research included many telephone calls, US mail messages and visits with Edith Maynard, a very nice and gracious lady and the wife of stuntman/supporting actor Kermit (the brother of Ken Maynard).
-Among the close friends of Edith were stuntman Yak Canutt and his wife as well as stuntman Cliff Lyons.
+The magazine article that I'm proudest of authoring was a two-parter titled "Galloping Dynamite, the Saga of Kermit Maynard" which I penned for Favorite Westerns magazine in the 1980s.
+Research included many telephone calls, US mail messages, and visits with Edith Maynard, a very nice and gracious lady and the wife of stuntman/supporting actor Kermit (the brother of Ken Maynard).
+Among Edith's close friends were stuntman Cliff Lyons and Yakima Canutt and his wife Audrea.

-After retirement, I wound up doing a lot of PC work for friends, neighbors, relatives.
-Those efforts lead to more formal (paid) PC and networking consulting and website development for businesses and schools.
+After retirement, I wound up doing a lot of personal computer and networking work for friends, neighbors, and relatives.
+Those efforts lead to more formal (paid) PC and network consulting and website development for businesses, churches, and schools.

-Still loving ol' westerns and serials, I decided to put up a website about those films and the faces that appeared on the flickering screen.
-My rationale was simple --- while there are a lot of good and bad books on these old films, when I queried the Internet via Search Engines, there were only a few websites devoted to serials and the B-western.
-Having some time available in the Spring/Summer of 1998, I fulfilled that goal with a webpage on Chief Thunder Cloud.
-Soonafter, I put up pages on the various "Trigger Trios" (Mesquiteers, Range Busters, et al).
+Still loving ol' westerns and serials, I decided to put up a website about those films and faces that appeared on the flickering screen.
+My rationale was simple - while there were a lot of good and bad books on those old movies, when I queried the Internet via Search Engines, there were only a few websites devoted to serials and the B-western.
+Having some time available in the Spring/Summer of 1998, I fulfilled that goal with a writeup on Chief Thunder Cloud.
+Then I put up pages on the various "Trigger Trios" (Mesquiteers, Range Busters, Rough Riders, etc).

 The Old Corral has expanded dramatically over the years.
 Still won't do advertising, there's no commercial sponsors, and no banner ads, pop-ups, or pop-unders.
 No one underwrites the website costs.
 And no donations required or requested.
-Annual costs for the new site and domain name amounts to a couple hundred dollars a year, and I foot the bill.
+Annual costs for the website and domain name amounts to several hundred dollars a year, and I foot the bill.
 That's my fair share toward "remembering the B-western".

-Wife Rosemary and I live in Indiana, and in November, 2012, we celebrated our 49th wedding anniversary.
-Daughter Laura is 28, graduated from Purdue University, and works at a museum in Chicago.
-Our oldest son Craig is a U.S. Army veteran, graduated from St. Joseph's College in Indiana, manages a local airport, and is married to a great gal named Paula - and they have two children, Ethan and Lilly.
-Son Mike graduated from Purdue, is the manager at a local steel supplier, and he and wife Claudia have two children, Isabella and Gabe (who we call "Mr. Mischievous").
-Mike and Claudia are prolific runners, and both completed the 2012 Chicago Marathon.
+My family lives in Indiana, about an hour from Chicago.
+Daughter Laura graduated from Purdue and works for an advertising agency in Chicago.
+Son Craig is an Army veteran, graduated from St. Joseph's College in Indiana, manages a local airport, and has two children, Ethan and Lilly.
+Son Mike graduated from Purdue, is the manager at a local steel supplier, and he and wife Claudia have two children, Isabella and Gabe.
+Mike and Claudia are prolific runners, and both have completed Chicago Marathons.